All the Support Champions for the videogame Paladins

 His champion teaser can be seen here.

 - Achilles' Heel: Unlike most other healers, his primary healing method is a flat 300HP, then 220HP every second for 10 seconds, so his weakness against the Cauterize item card is already quite visible, given how little he actually heals compared to other healers.
 Even Tier 1 Cauterize is enough to slash his healing to 210, then 154HP for a small duration thereafter.
 It makes his healing style harder to use with than other champions.
-Jenos still has value to be had, like his Void Grip ability, and a talent that increases the damage of anyone affected by Astral Mark by 15%, but his healing method doesn't make him all that popular in Ranked (Much like Pip, before his Combat Medic talent came along)
+Jenos still has value to be had, like his Void Grip ability.
+(Much like Pip, before his Combat Medic talent came along).

 - Badass Baritone: About equally as deep as Grover and Drogoz, coupled with Power Echoes.

 - Combat Medic: While the other Support champions are no slouches in combat, Jenos was specifically designed to be geared more towards damage with his "Astral Mark" use-and-forget healing ability.
-The downside is that the healing done by "Astral Mark" is a pitiful 44hp every fifth-of-a-second which makes Pip look good in comparison.
+The downside is that the healing done by "Astral Mark" is a pitiful 44hp every fifth-of-a-second.
 Naturally, because of how Paladins is designed, there are Talents that increase the uses of "Astral Mark" (see above), as well as his other abilities that stun enemies like "Void Grip".

 - Deity of Human Origin: Jenos was once a mortal who found greater wisdom amongst the stars.
 He then ascended and left the mortal realm, leaving behind a group of worshippers.
 With the Realm in a state of war, Jenos has decided to take a more active approach to things.